Haywire in the Hashemite

 We bumbled through a series of drunken escapades that culminated in a bizarre night at a Jordanian "nightclub" where my date arrived with her entourage and catfished me, and we had our ears chewed off by US Army fly-ins on a four-day holiday before they blindly embarked on the greatest-country-on-earths' next great geopolitical middle eastern crusade.

-We woke up to a pair of mind-numbing hangovers and the phone number of a Bedouin guy living with his tribe in the Wadi Rum desert.
-A wonderfully absurd connection, but when they come your way, you just run with it.
+We woke up to a pair of mind-numbing hangovers and the phone number of a Bedouin guy living with his tribe in the Wadi Rum desert—a wonderfully absurd connection, but when they come your way, you just run with it.

 The following afternoon, we were speeding across the red sand in the back of a beaten-up Toyota with a bunch of 20-something-year-old guys who, at a superficial glance, looked like they'd been sucked through a wormhole while transporting caravans of dates through the Arabian desert in the Middle-Ages.